myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-13T03:42:28.096Z
+>
+> If you have been manually scheduling posts, deck.blue is useful for you.
+Hashtags also work when you post from deck.blue

+---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-13T03:38:19.919Z
+>
+> Welcome!
+And has your organization ever manually scheduled posts?

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-13T00:25:28.590Z
 >
 > BREAKING NEWS